History of Cheyenne Frontier Days in Timeline

 Cheyenne Frontier Days

-Cheyenne Frontier Days, held annually in Cheyenne, Wyoming since 1897, is a renowned outdoor rodeo and western celebration.
-Billed as the "World's Largest Outdoor Rodeo and Western Celebration," it attracts nearly 200,000 visitors each year.
-This ten-day event, centered around the last full week of July, significantly impacts lodging availability throughout the surrounding region.
-Cheyenne Frontier Days was inducted into the ProRodeo Hall of Fame in 2008.
+Cheyenne Frontier Days, held annually in Cheyenne, Wyoming since 1897, is billed as the "World's Largest Outdoor Rodeo and Western Celebration."
+This major event draws nearly 200,000 people each year and significantly impacts lodging throughout the region.
+The ten-day celebration centers around the last full week of July and features a large rodeo.
+It was inducted into the ProRodeo Hall of Fame in 2008.

-In 1926, upon request, Dazee Bristol created floats for the Frontier Days parades, which are still in use today.
+In 1926, Dazee Bristol created floats upon request, which are still in use today, transforming the Cheyenne Frontier Days parade.

-In 1952, the Cheyenne Frontier Committee started the tradition of hosting free pancake breakfasts, sponsored by the local Kiwanis chapter, at the historic Cheyenne Depot Square.
+In 1952, the Cheyenne Frontier Committee started the tradition of the free pancake breakfasts, sponsored by the local Kiwanis chapter.

-In 1953, the United States Air Force Thunderbirds Air Demonstration Squadron made their public debut at Cheyenne Frontier Days and have performed regularly since then.
+In 1953, the United States Air Force Thunderbirds Air Demonstration Squadron made their public debut at Cheyenne Frontier Days.

 1980: Annual Western Art Show